 Eberron’s First Campaign: 5e Conversion and Expansion Guides

-Available as a discounted bundle or individually, these guides take the full adventure path that begins in the original 3rd edition Eberron Campaign Setting and converts it to 5th edition.
-Along the way, additional details and encounters are added to better tie the adventures together, improve flow, account for a wider range of PC levels, and serve as an excellent introduction to Eberron.
+Available as a discounted bundle or individually, these guides convert the full adventure path that begins in the original 3rd edition Eberron Campaign Setting to 5th edition.
+Additional details and encounters are added to better tie the adventures together, improve flow, account for a wider range of PC levels, and serve as an excellent introduction to Eberron.
 Note: use of these guides requires the original adventures.

 The Forgotten Forge: An Expansion and 5e Conversion Guide takes a new look at the original introductory adventure to Eberron for 1st level characters.
-It is set in—and below—Sharn and provides an opportunity to showcase several of Eberron’s unique features.
+It is set in—and below—Sharn and showcases several of Eberron’s unique features.

 Whispers of the Vampire’s Blade: A Remix and 5e Conversion Guide remixes the adventure that takes 4th level PCs from Sharn to the gnomish nation of Zilargo and beyond, as they travel by airship and lightning rail in search of a rogue secret agent.
 This 60+ page document includes both a standard conversion as well as a remix of the adventure in which the adventure’s major setpieces are taken and restructured into a new story that ties in with the plot beginning in The Forgotten Forge.

-Grasp of the Emerald Claw: An Expansion and 5e Conversion Guide brings the epic Eberron adventure that began in The Forgotten Forge comes to its epic conclusion as you travel to the jungles of Xen’drik in this race against evil!
+Grasp of the Emerald Claw: An Expansion and 5e Conversion Guide brings the Eberron adventure that began in The Forgotten Forge comes to its epic conclusion as you travel to the jungles of Xen’drik in a race against evil!
 Notes are included providing extra details on Xen’drik and the city of Stormreach.
-There are also suggestions on how to continue the campaign.
+There are also suggestions on how to continue the campaign after this adventure.

 NPCs of Eberron: The Dragonmarked includes several NPCs, both templates and named, for each dragonmark—a total of over 50 unique 5e NPC statblocks.
 Each has deep connections to Eberron lore, providing insight into the dragonmarks and the Dragonmarked Houses.

 The Castle Amber 5e Conversion and Expansion Guide was one of my earliest and most ambitious projects on the DM’s Guild.
-At well over 100 pages, it included not only a conversion of stats and encounters, but an improved narrative structure for the adventure, suggestions for how to fit it into Eberron or Ravenloft, notes on the original Averoigne stories by Clark Ashton Smith that much of the adventure was based on, over 25 full NPC write-ups, an extensive bestiary (over 40 creatures), 30+ new magic items, new spells, and even a couple of subclasses (a Warlock Patron and an Arcane Tradition).
+At well over 100 pages, it included not only a conversion of stats and encounters, but an improved narrative structure for the adventure, suggestions for how to fit it into Eberron or Ravenloft, notes on the original Averoigne stories by Clark Ashton Smith that much of the adventure was based on, over 25 full NPC write-ups, a 40+ creatures bestiary, 30+ new magic items, new spells, and even two new subclasses (a Warlock Patron and an Arcane Tradition).